riju/WebCamera/samples/focusDistance/README.md

 well as setting focus distance value.

-This can be used to create Depth of Field or "bokeh" effect, and will also be useful foc Focus Stacking.
+This can be used to create Depth of Field or "bokeh" effect, and will also be useful for Focus Stacking.

 ## Useful Links